-Tonight, May 9, 2016 is Yom HaZikaron, Israel’s memorial day.
+Yesterday, May 4, 2022, is Yom HaZikaron, Israel’s memorial day.
 It is a national holiday that commemorates “fallen soldiers” – those that have given their lives for the county.
-And then within 48 hours, we will celebrate Yom Ha’Atzma’ut, Israel Independence Day.
+And then within 48 hours, we celebrate Yom Ha’Atzma’ut, Israel Independence Day, which is today.

 During my year living in Israel for the first year of rabbinic school, we experienced what has come to be known as the “secular High Holy Days”: a series of three holidays/commemorations that follow Passover: Holocaust Remembrance Day (Yom Hashoah), The Day of Fallen Soldiers/Memorial Day (Yom HaZikaron) and Israel Independence Day (Yom Ha’Atzmaut.)